 “Aboriginal communities and businesses play a large role in the success of the forest products industry,” said Derek Nighbor, president and CEO of FPAC.
 “The Aboriginal Business Leadership Award is an excellent way to recognize the leadership and excellence that is happening every day in our sector.”

 “We are excited to be once again a part of this exciting initiative to recognize leadership excellence from Aboriginal businesses in the forest products industry,” said JP Gladu, the president and CEO of CCAB.

-There are now approximately 1,400 Aboriginal-owned businesses in Canada, and about 17,000 Aboriginal people working in the sector, making the forest products industry the largest employer for First Nations workers.
+There are now approximately 1,400 Aboriginal-owned (forest-related) businesses in Canada, and about 17,000 Aboriginal Canadians working in the sector, making the forest products industry one of the largest employer for First Nations workers.

 Nominations are due September 26, 2016.
 The award will be handed out at the Aboriginal Economic Development Corporation Conference in Banff, Alberta.
 For more information go to www.FPAC.ca/BusinessLeadershipAward.